DevAwizard/Born2BeRoot_Guide_by_anwu-yan/.github/README.md

 ![CPU_USAGE](../Screenshots/CPU_USAGE.png)

-tail -1: This option tells tail to output the last line of the input it receives.
+- `tail -1`: This option tells tail to output the last line of the input it receives.
 The -1 specifies the number of lines from the end of the file (or input stream) to display, which in this case is just the very last line.
 This is the correct usage for wanting to process only the latest output from vmstat, for example.

-tail -l: This usage is incorrect based on the conventional options available for the tail command.
+- `tail -l`: This usage is incorrect based on the conventional options available for the tail command.
 The tail command does not recognize -l as a valid option for specifying the number of lines to display.
 Typically, tail expects a number after the hyphen to indicate how many lines from the end of the file to output, such as -1, -5, -10, etc. If you intended to use -l as an option, it might be a typo or a misunderstanding of the command's options.